micmejia/bible-dump/AMPC/Isaiah/Isa 40.md

-The [^a]grass withers, the flower fades, but the word of our God will stand forever.
+The grass withers, the flower fades, but the word of our God will stand forever.